-Place the oven in the level location of your choice with more than 85cm height but make sure there is at least 30cm of space on the top and 10cm at the rear for proper ventilation.
-The front of the oven should be at least 8cm from the edge of the surface to prevent tipping.
+Place the oven in a level location of your choice with more than 85 cm height.
+Make sure there is at least 30 cm of space on the top and 10 cm at the rear for proper ventilation.
+(Attention: This does not apply if the microwave oven is installed in a fitted cupboard!).
+The front of the oven should be at least 8 cm from the edge of the surface to prevent tipping.

-An exhaust outlet is located on top or side of the oven.
-Blocking the outlet can damage the oven.
+Exhaust outlets are arranged on the top and at the sides of the oven.
+Blocking these outlets can damage the oven.